yuzh00007/UdS-Lingoturk-Documentation/lingoturk_introduction/02-lingoturk-overview.md

 2. Create Experiment Instance and publish to Prolific (should provide localhost URL)
 3. Make changes to the .js, .html, .css files
 4. Go to Prolific link and test the experiment
-5. Repeat 3-4 as many times as you need (note: any code changes will take effect when you refresh the page, do not need to recreate new instances or republish to Prolific when developing locally)
+5. Repeat 3-4 as many times as you need

+> note: any code changes will take effect when you refresh the page,
+> do not need to recreate new instances or republish to Prolific when developing locally

 6. Export to Masses when ready (see CH5.
 Importing Local Experiment into Masses)

-> Note: the only times a new instance is required is if switching to a
+> Note: the only time you need to create a new instance is if switching to a
 > different set of experimental materials (in the .csv file) or if additional
 > experimental materials are being used. however, if adding a new field or
 > new data columns that need to be used by the code, an entirely new experiment